dotnet/pinvoke/README.md

 or elsewhere as applicable.

 This is a portable library so you can use it anywhere.

-## Testing
-In as many cases as possible, these P/Invoke method signatures will be tested via unit testing in this project.

 ## Distribution
 This library should be available on NuGet for easy consumption by your projects.